 Efficacy, measurement, evidence, improvement, are keywords in circulation at the World Bank, during a week of meetings hosted by civil society organizations.
 People want these financial institutions of global reach to show their worth, to respond to criticism and to give evidence of responsiveness.
 Some question why we are here, but the fact that there is hope, and opportunity, is palpable, and has to be recognized as being of historic value.

-The World Bank hosted its annual Civil Society Policy Forum last week, and the clear, and very conscious, theme of … Continue reading Illuminating the Landscape of Human-scale Policy Outcomes
+The World Bank hosted its annual Civil Society Policy Forum last week, and the clear, and very conscious, theme of the meetings was the connection between high-level transparency, stakeholder outreach and the building and securing of a functional and reliable civil society.
+In recent years, stakeholder outreach has been moving to prominence in the deliberations … Continue reading Illuminating the Landscape of Human-scale Policy Outcomes